shravanirakala/Adidas-Scraper/Adidas_scraper/README.md

 Adidas Discount Notifier

-This code will help track great deals on Adidas and notifies you on email of discounted products matching your specific preferences.
+This scripts will help track great deals on Adidas and notifies you on email of discounted products matching your specific preferences.

 Features